ElioSilva/ElioSilva-First-Century-Roman-Collecction--/pages/technical.md

 iii.
 Complex phrases: Conspiraciones en Roma; Los idus de Marzo; Retraro y papel personal de Julio César.

 #### File Format - required 1 value allowed
-All items in the collection should be made into Pdf.according to the Media Types from Internet Assigned numbers Authority  and Mime types, items were saved as author name, book title and the file extension!
+All items in the collection should be made into Pdf.
+According to the Media Types from Internet Assigned numbers Authority  and Mime types, items were saved as author name, book title and the file extension in the computer.
+However for the metadata, it should be named pdf after a slash.

-Example:a.	suetonio_vidasdeloscesares.pdf
+ Example: application/pdf

 #### Lenght - required 1 value allowed
 the number of pages each book contains.
 It covers from the first page with writing, either introduction or preface,and first five pages.
 It does not count any blank sheets.